istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     $ rm -rf httpbin.example.com helloworld-v1.example.com mtls-go-example
     {{< /text >}}

-1. Remove the file you used for redeployment of `istio-ingressgateway`:
+1. Remove the file you used for redeployment of the ingress gateway.

     {{< text bash >}}
     $ rm -f $HOME/istio-ingressgateway.yaml